Shivanshmundra/academic-kickstart/content/post/Imitation_learning/index.md

 We then treat these pairs as i.i.d examples and apply **Supervised learning**.

-Changin loss function and optimisation strategies in this learning define various imitation learning algorithms.
+Changing loss function and optimisation strategies in this learning define various imitation learning algorithms.
 Let's look at basic ones in them.